philipturner/swift-xtb/Documentation/PerformancePrediction/README.md

 ## Current Plan

 It seems like the bottleneck in bulge chasing could be fixed with AMX GEMV.
 This should be investigated before trying multi-stage successive band reduction.
 It is also questionable whether accelerating the panel factorizations is worthwhile at the moment.
 It could be an important optimization for medium-small semiempirical simulations.
 However, this part and the bulge chasing are $O(n^2)$.

+Update: This might be an easy candidate for GPU acceleration.
+The latency for application of a 32x32 block is ~1.7 microseconds on CPU (without some optimizations left to perform).
+GPU has an inter-core synchronization latency of 2 microseconds, which is less than `DispatchQueue.concurrentPerform`.
+To start, I would need to modify the CPU code, so it traverses the matrix in a different order.
+This order maps directly to the parallelized version.